NVIDIA/cutlass/README.md

 ```

 Create a build directory within the CUTLASS project, then run CMake.
 By default CUTLASS will build kernels
-for CUDA architecture versions 5.0, 6.0, 6.1, 7.0, 7.5, and 8.0.
+for CUDA architecture versions 5.0, 6.0, 6.1, 7.0, 7.5, 8.0, and 8.6.
 To reduce compile time you can specify
 the architectures to build CUTLASS for by changing the CMake configuration setting
 `CUTLASS_NVCC_ARCHS`.

 ```
 $ mkdir build && cd build

-$ cmake .. -DCUTLASS_NVCC_ARCHS=75               # compiles for NVIDIA's Turing GPU architecture
+$ cmake .. -DCUTLASS_NVCC_ARCHS=80               # compiles for NVIDIA's Ampere Architecture
 ```

 From the `build/` directory, compile and run the CUTLASS unit tests by building the target `test_unit` with make.